atelierbram/Base4Tone-iterm2/README.md

 # Base4Tone-iterm2

-Collection of dark colorthemes for iTerm2
+Collection of colorthemes for iTerm2 in dark and light versions.

 Find the themes in the ColorPresets folder.